Mallika-Barua/Git-practice/README.md

-# Git Assignment – My Work
+# Git practice – My Work

 ## Repository Overview
 In this repository I practiced different Git commands starting from basic to advanced level.